-FoodLogiQ Completes AICPA Type 2 SOC 2 Examination of Security Control and Compliance Requirements in 2020
+FoodLogiQ Completes Examination of Security Control and Compliance in 2021

 FoodLogiQ Connect once again meets security and availability standards set by the American Institute of Certified Public Accountants (AICPA) with zero exceptions listed.

-We are excited to announce that FoodLogiQ has successfully completed a Type 2 SOC 2 Service Organization Control (SOC 2) examination of the FoodLogiQ Connect platform.
-The audit was conducted by Hughes, Pittman and Gupton, LLP, an independently owned and operated member firm of CPAmerica, Inc., one of the largest associations of CPA firms in the United States.
+We are excited to announce that FoodLogiQ has completed a Type 2 SOC 2 Service Organization Control (SOC 2) examination of the FoodLogiQ Connect platform.
+The audit was conducted by Hughes, Pittman, and Gupton, LLP, an independently owned and operated member firm of CPAmerica, Inc., one of the most significant associations of CPA firms in the United States.
 After a rigorous examination, independent auditors issued an unqualified opinion, confirming that FoodLogiQ once again meets the SOC 2 standards for Security and Availability Trust Services Principles with zero exceptions listed.

-“Now our third annual independent audit report, this latest completion confirms FoodLogiQ’s continued alignment with these globally-accepted security best practices,” says Faith Kosobucki, FoodLogiQ’s Chief Financial Officer.
+“With this fourth annual independent audit report, FoodLogiQ confirms its continued alignment with these globally-accepted security best practices,” says Faith Kosobucki, FoodLogiQ’s Chief Financial Officer.

 SOC 2 compliance is a component of the American Institute of CPAs (AICPA)’s Service Organization Control reporting platform.
-The goal is to make sure that systems are in place to assure the security, availability, processing integrity, confidentiality, and privacy of customer data.
-SOC 2 is both a technical audit and a requirement that comprehensive information security policies and procedures are written and followed.
-The SOC 2 reports are designed to examine and authenticate controls at a service organization, demonstrating a company’s ability to not only implement critical security policies, but also, to prove compliance over a period of time.
+The goal is to ensure that systems are in place to assure the security, availability, processing integrity, confidentiality, and privacy of customer data.
+SOC 2 is both a technical audit and requires comprehensive information security policies and procedures to be written and followed.
+The SOC 2 reports examine and authenticate controls at a service organization, demonstrating a company’s ability to implement critical security policies and prove compliance over time.

 About the Association of International Certified Professional Accountants

-The Association of International Certified Professional Accountants (the Association) is the most influential body of professional accountants, combining the strengths of the American Institute of CPAs (AICPA) and the Chartered Institute of Management Accountants (CIMA) to power opportunity, trust and prosperity for people, businesses and economies worldwide.
+The AICPA is the most influential organization of professional accountants.
+The combination of AICPA and the Chartered Institute of Management Accountants (CIMA) promotes opportunity, trust, and prosperity for people, businesses, and economies worldwide.
 It represents 667,000 members and students in public and management accounting and advocates for the public interest and business sustainability on current and emerging issues.
-With broad reach, rigor and resources, the Association advances the reputation, employability and quality of CPAs, CGMA designation holders and accounting and finance professionals globally.
+With broad reach, rigor, and resources, the Association advances the reputation, employability, and quality of CPAs, CGMA designation holders, and accounting and finance professionals globally.